atellaluca/ImportSpy/README.rst

 ImportSpy
 =========

 Contract-based import validation for Python modules.

-Runtime-safe.
-Structure-aware.
-Declarative.
+*Runtime-safe, structure-aware, declarative.*

 ImportSpy allows your Python modules to define explicit **import contracts**:
 rules about where, how, and by whom they can be safely imported — and blocks any import that doesn’t comply.